mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ### Parts list

 {{<notice type="info">}}
-Want to buy all the parts as an all-in-one bundle?
-You can support TinyPilot's development by purchasing a TinyPilot kit from [my website](https://tinypilotkvm.com).
+**Want an all-in-one TinyPilot kit?**

+Support TinyPilot's development by purchasing an official [TinyPilot kit](https://tinypilotkvm.com).
+It includes all the parts needed to build TinyPilot and grants access to premium versions of TinyPilot software I may release in the future.
 {{</notice>}}

 * [Raspberry Pi 4](https://amzn.to/3fdarLM) (all variants work)